-As a result of the relative maturity of today's SAF industry in relation to the CAF market, SAF are more expensive than fossil fuels, which represents a barrier that must be addressed to build a strong, vibrant and competitive market for them.
+SAFs are currently more expensive than conventional fuels, mainly as a result of its relative maturity in relation to conventional fuels.
+This represents a barrier that must be addressed to build a strong, vibrant and competitive market for them.
 Governments play a significant role in developing supporting mechanisms such as tax exemption or direct subsidy, which may be needed in the early years of building a market.